seespinoza/TCR_GUI_Suite/README.md

  1) Open the Terminal app and download the GitHub repository by using the following command: `git clone https://github.com/seespinoza/TCR_GUI_Suite.git`

+2) Enter the folder by using this command `cd TCR_GUI_Suite.git`.

+3) Run the software by typing `./run.sh`.
+This command may take a while to finish running the first time the application is launched since all software dependencies, such as Docker, will need to be downloaded.
+The software should boot up much faster after the first time it is launched.

 ## Ubuntu Users
  1) Install Docker: https://docs.docker.com/v17.09/engine/installation/linux/docker-ce/ubuntu/#set-up-the-repository